OOCAZ/OOCAZ/README.md

     - A bunch of Random projects
     - Lots of React / React Native and Typescript projects on the regular.
 - 🌱 I’m currently learning ...
-    - Working on completing my MAsters of Computer Science with a concentration in Humand and Computer Interaction in 6 months!
+    - Working on completing my Masters of Computer Science with a concentration in Humand and Computer Interaction in 6 months!
 - 💬 Ask me about
     - Just about anything I love to talk
 - 📫 How to reach me: